 The National Museum of Anthropology (Museo Nacional de Antropologia) in Mexico City contains the world's largest collection of ancient Mexican art and also has ethnographic exhibits about Mexico's present-day indigenous groups.
 There is a hall dedicated to each of the cultural regions of Mesoamerica and the ethnological exhibits are located on the second floor.
 You could easily spend a full day, but you should at least dedicate a few hours to exploring this museum.

-The Anthropology Museum is one of our picks for Top Ten Mexico City Sights.
+The Anthropology Museum is one of Mexico City's top sights.

 - The Sun Stone or Aztec Calendar